Tofalaria: Regulation

-In 2013, the Irkutsk Oblast Court prohibited gold mining at two mining sites located within the Tofalariya Natural Federal Preserve.
+In 2013, the Irkutsk Oblast Court prohibited gold mining at two mining sites located within the Tofalaria Natural Federal Preserve.
 The court’s decision came after a 2012 investigation completed by the West Baikal Environmental Prosecutor's Office and the Krasnoyarsk Prosecutor's Office.
 The investigation determined that the Agul River watershed was heavily polluted with suspended solids and petroleum products.
 The company “Granul”, which was conducting gold mining operations in the area, was implicated in the pollution of the local watershed due to improper waste disposal and deforestation in the local ecosystem.
 This led to widespread fish death and the destruction of the benthic zone in the Agul River Watershed.
-The investigation concluded that the company “Granul”’s gold mining operations in Tofalariya were illegal.
-The court ordered the company to stop its operations in Tofalariya and restore the area.
+The investigation concluded that the company “Granul”’s gold mining operations in Tofalaria were illegal.
+The court ordered the company to stop its operations in Tofalaria and restore the area.

-In 2017, government investigators discovered unauthorized construction by poachers on the western border of the Tofalariya Natural Federal Preserve.
+In 2017, government investigators discovered unauthorized construction by poachers on the western border of the Tofalaria Natural Federal Preserve.
 The poachers first entered the preserve in 2014.
 They cut down twenty-three cedar trees in order to build log cabins, where they stayed while illegally hunting in the area.
 The poachers were arrested in February 2017 for illegally hunting the endangered Siberian Musk Deer in the boundaries of the federal preserve.
 Damages to the forest as a result of the illegal logging by the poachers totaled 500,000 rubles.